ssvlabs/ssv-keys/README.md

 ### Node Project

-To run an example of a NodeJS project containing all code snippets to get private key, build share and final transaction, simply follow these instructions!
+To run an example of a NodeJS project containing all the code snippets to get a private key, build the share and transaction payload, simply follow these instructions!

 ```bash
 cd examples/node